 This past year after decades of stubbornness I finally caved and watched the first episode of Friends.
 Then, I quickly finished the entire series.
 The whole time I watched I couldn’t help but feel a sense of comfort that only a nostalgia for the 90s could provide.

 Every time I hear the words “your still in bed at ten and work began at eight” I smile.
 Why?
 Not just because I can relate to that sentiment on a personal level, but because I am about to settle in to another 30 minutes of comfort.
 The show really does a good job of connecting you to the six friends.
 Everyone can relate to at least one of the characters in some way.
 As for me, I am 100% a Monica.
-She can be a little high strung, neurotic, and has a bit of ocd.
+She can be a little controlling, neurotic, and has a bit of ocd.
 But she is also loving, caring, and the mom of the group.
 The one that holds the whole thing together.
 Her home is the centerpiece of the show.
 A home, that we are welcomed into with each episode.

 Picture it: Its a Sunday afternoon and the weather is slightly overcast.
 You are on the couch in sweatpants and an oversized crew neck sweatshirt.
 You sip your coffee and turn on the television.
 It’s The One with the Football and the friends are gearing up to play for the Geller cup.
 You are immediately taken back in time and are enveloped in a sense of calmness.